LG TV 2020 – A guide to all LG OLED and NanoCell TVs

 - 65-inch (OLED65WXPUA)

-LG launched its Wallpaper TV last year, using a super-thin panel that’s mounted on a set of magnets.
-The 77-inch version roles over into this year, but the technology is back this year using 2020 processing technology with the OLED65WXPUA.
-This model is just as thin as its predecessor at just under 4mm thick.
-That means no gap and no shadow when this model is attached to the wall.
+LG’s Wallpaper TV uses a super-thin panel mounted on a set of magnets.
+The 77in version continues over into this year, but the 65in version returns.
+This model is just under 4mm thick, so that means no gap and no shadow when attached to the wall.

 The connections and sound system are housed in a separate unit, with video fed to the screen via a “ribbon” that connects the two.
-As has been the case in previous years, the design of the W9 doesn’t appear to have changed much since the last iteration.
+The design of the W9 doesn’t appear to have changed much since the last iteration.
 However, it does boast all the new features mentioned above.

 - 77-inch (OLED77GXPUA)

 If you’re after a TV that blends into the surroundings, the new GX Gallery Series could be for you.
 These 4K OLED TVs are ultra-thin (20mm deep), and can sit flush on the wall to look more like hanging art than a regular television.